-Back to ‘Aflaq’s equivocations, in the party weekly in 1950 ’Aflaq wrote: “Look at the Arabs how they were in the past, they wanted heaven, and ruled the land”.
-Eventually they lost both.
+In the party weekly in 1950, ʿAflaq wrote: “Look at the Arabs how they were in the past, they wanted heaven, and ruled the land.”
+Eventually, they lost both.
 “Now, the Arabs will not rule their lives until they believe in eternity.
 Ownership of their land will not return until they believe again in heaven.”
-Significantly, he chose to keep this article out of his canonical lectures’ books.
-‘Aflaq explained also: “As long as there is a tight connection between Arabism and Islam, and we see in Arabism the body, whose spirit is Islam, there is no room for fear that the Arabs will be separated from their pan-Arab nationalism (qawmiyatihim).”
-Does this mean that Arab nationalism is Islam?
-If we do not go any deeper, we can make Helfont’s mistake of reading such quotations as indeed “love” for contemporary Arab Islam.
-Except that ‘Aflaq’s close associates understood this as love for the historical legacy of Islam that brought the Arabs to great heights, rather than as a wish to practice it.
+Significantly, he chose to keep this article out of his canonical lecture books. ʿAflaq also argued: “As long as there is a tight connection between Arabism and Islam and we see in Arabism the body, whose spirit is Islam, there is no room for fear that the Arabs will be separated from their pan-Arab nationalism (al-qawmiya).”
+Does this imply that Arab nationalism equates to Islam?
+If we go no deeper, we can make Helfont’s mistake of reading such quotations as indeed “love” for contemporary Arab Islam.
+However, ʿAflaq’s close associates understood this as love for the historical legacy of Islam that brought the Arabs to great heights, rather than as a wish to practice it.
 Yet, such expressions brought many to suspect that he converted to Islam.

-To avoid such an interpretation, ‘Aflaq also emphasized that Islam was only one phase in the glorious history of the Arab nation.
-“This nation”, he explained, “expressed itself … many different times, in Hammurabi’s [Babylonian] enactment, the Jahiliyya poetry, Muhammad’s religion (sic!), and the civilization of [Caliph] al-Ma’mun’s [rationalist] era”.
-In all those great epochs the Arabs had “one sentiment” and “one purpose.”
+To avoid such an interpretation, ʿAflaq also emphasized that Islam was only one phase in the glorious history of the Arab nation.
+“This nation,” he explained, “expressed itself … many different times, in Hammurabi’s [Babylonian] enactment, jāhiliya poetry, Muhammad’s religion [sic], and the civilization of [Caliph] al-Maʾmun’s [rationalist] era.”
+In all those great epochs, the Arabs had “one sentiment” and “one purpose.”

-Likewise, in a lecture in ‘Abd al-Nasser’s Cairo in 1957 he proclaimed: “Calling for pan-Arab nationalism does not mean at all that we ignore or discard the heritage of the Pharaohs.”
-So, Arab “heritage” was Islam but, also other cultures.
-This means that heathen Babylon, Pharaonic Egypt, polytheistic Arabia, and the religion of that Arab man, Muhammad, represented the same “sentiment” and “purpose”.
-Apparently, Allah had nothing to do with Islam, as it was one of many displays of Arab power, humanity, and creativity through 4000 years of history.
-In his Princeton Ph.D. and book Helfont missed these and many other secular (or even atheistic) parts in ‘Aflaq’s lectures, but the Ba’th detractors did not.
-The Shi’i Da’wa Islamic Party, for example, defined the Ba’th regime as “Neo-Jahili”.
+Likewise, in a lecture in ‘Abd al-Nasser’s Cairo in 1957, he proclaimed: “Calling for pan-Arab nationalism does not mean at all that we ignore or discard the heritage of the Pharaohs.”
+Arab “heritage” was Islam but other cultures too.
+This means that heathen Babylon, Pharaonic Egypt, polytheistic Arabia, and the religion of that Arab man, Muhammad, represented the same “sentiment” and “purpose.”
+Apparently, God had nothing to do with Islam, which was one of many displays of Arab power, humanity, and creativity throughout 4,000 years of history.
+In his doctoral thesis and his book Helfont does not take these and many other secular or even atheistic parts in ʿAflaq’s lectures into account, but his Baʿth detractors did not.
+The Shiʿite Islamic Daʿwa party, for example, dubbed the Baʿth regime “neo-jāhilī.”

-‘Aflaq offered his most explicit support for secularism when he discussed the daily lives of the Baʿthi.
-He rejected atheism because it was toxic in the Arab world of the 1940s and 1950s.
-This was proved by the limited success of Antun Sa‘ada’s Syrian Social Nationalist Party (SSNP) and the Arab communist parties.
-However, he also rejected the Islam of the shari‘a: “Maybe we [Baʿthis] are not seen praying with the ones who pray, or fasting with the ones who fast, but we believe in God because we are in dire need and painful yearning for Him.”
-If the historian wants to obscure ‘Aflaq’s message, he can write something like “Aflaq’s ideas departed significantly from traditional interpretations and practices of Islam”, or: “His Islam did not rest on the scriptural or legal base of the Islamic tradition.”
+ʿAflaq offered his most explicit support for secularism when he discussed the daily lives of the Baʿthists.
+He rejected atheism because it was toxic in the Arab world of the 1940s and 1950s, as shown by the limited success of the Syrian Social Nationalist Party (SSNP) and the Arab communist parties.
+However, he also rejected the Islam of the sharīʿa: “Maybe we [Baʿthists] are not seen praying with the ones who pray or fasting with the ones who fast, but we believe in God because we are in dire need and painful yearning for Him.”
+A historian can write that “Aflaq’s ideas departed significantly from traditional interpretations and practices of Islam” and that “[h]is Islam did not rest on the scriptural or legal base of the Islamic tradition,” but only if he wants to obfuscate ʿAflaq’s message.